 Climbers should please understand then, that while the minus 8 degrees Centigrade that typically can be expected at the summit may not sound very daunting, when combined with the effects of low oxygen and windchill, the level of care with which climbers should plan their clothing strategy, is a matter of very great importance that we are very happy to advise with via email correspondence.

-Seasonal Weather Patterns on Kilimanjaro
+Seasonal Kilimanjaro Weather Patterns

-Broadly speaking, while we are happy to arrange climbs on Kilimanjaro on any given day of the air, most climbers tend to avoid April, May and November as these represent the greater part of the two annual rainy seasons.
-Climbing during rainy months offers advantages in terms of lower crowds and a more beautiful summit that is often enveloped in snow, however, lower elevations are more often overcast with photographic opportunities sometimes being compromised, and a greater likelihood of being rained on.
+Broadly speaking, while we are happy to arrange climbs on Kilimanjaro on any given day of the year, most climbers tend to avoid April, May and November as these represent the greater part of the two annual rainy seasons.
+Climbing during rainy months offers advantages in terms of lower crowds and a more beautiful summit that is often enveloped in snow, however, lower elevations are more often overcast, with photographic opportunities sometimes being compromised, and a greater likelihood of being rained on.